 In addition, each part was labeled with a custom QR code that was linked to a new inventory tracking software.
 This way, the shop would always know exactly what was available, and what needed to be ordered.
 In addition, this software would make keeping certain items in stock much easier, which would prevent the need to use expedited shipping, which would save the shop an estimated $2000 per year.

 Implementing the organization system for the tools was the last challenge we faced.
-We used the same industrial label makers (which you can find here) to create vinyl labels with QR codes (See Figure 5) for each of the tools, as well as labeling where they would be placed when they weren’t in use.
+We used the same industrial label makers to create vinyl labels with QR codes (See Figure 5) for each of the tools, as well as labeling where they would be placed when they weren’t in use.
 Each employee was then given their own QR code, which was placed on their ID cards.

 When someone needed to use a tool, they took one of the scanners (which were placed throughout the shop) and scanned their own code, followed by the code of the tool they were checking out.
 This would help track who was using which tool, and when it was put back.
 This allowed for improved accountability, and much less wasted time looking for tools.